Should vs. Could vs. Need vs. Must: Explained in English

 - Use had to for past necessity: We had to leave early.

-- Use should have + past participle for advice in the past that did not happen: You should have saved the draft.
+- Use should have + past participle for advice in the past: You should have saved the draft.

-- Use must have for a strong guess about the past: She must have left already.
+- Use must have for a strong guess: She must have left already.

-- Use could have for a possible past event that you are not sure about: It could have rained last night.
+- Use could have for a possible past event: It could have rained last night.

 - [A2] Should (advice): You should bring water; it's a long walk.